 Bankrupt Illegal Immigrants?

-The recent news headlines on the open borders between Mexico and the U.S. is causing much heated debate.
-Regardless where you stand on the immigration crisis in this country, there are a few truths that are applicable for those who enter the U.S. One of those truths is the fact that bankrupt illegal immigrants can file for bankruptcy protection.
+The recent news headlines on the open borders between Mexico and the U.S. are causing much heated debate.
+Regardless of where you stand on the immigration crisis in this country, there are a few truths that are applicable for those who enter the U.S. One of those truths is the fact that bankrupt illegal immigrants can file for bankruptcy protection.

 As you might expect, Texas is one state that has seen an increase in bankrupt illegal immigrants.
 If you are an undocumented immigrant, there are many rights you have, including the option to file for bankruptcy.
 In most cases, a social security number or individual taxpayer identification number (ITIN) is required before you can file your case.
 There are cautions that are important for anyone who’s not documented.